How to Apply for an EIN

 The processing timeframe for an EIN application received by mail is four weeks.
 Ensure that the Form SS-4 (PDF) contains all of the required information.
 If it is determined that the entity needs a new EIN, one will be assigned using the appropriate procedures for the entity type and mailed to the taxpayer.
 Find out where to mail Form SS-4 on the "Where to File Your Taxes" (for Form SS-4) page.

 International applicants may call 267-941-1099 (not a toll-free number) 6:00 a.m. to 11:00 p.m.
 (Eastern Time) Monday through Friday to obtain their EIN.
 The person making the call must be authorized to receive the EIN and answer questions concerning the Form SS-4 (PDF), Application for Employer Identification Number.
 Complete the Third Party Designee section only if you want to authorize the named individual to receive the entity’s EIN and answer questions about the completion of Form SS-4.
 The designee’s authority terminates at the time the EIN is assigned and released to the designee.
 You must complete the signature area for the authorization to be valid.

 Daily Limitation of an Employer Identification Number

 Effective May 21, 2012, to ensure fair and equitable treatment for all taxpayers, the Internal Revenue Service will limit Employer Identification Number (EIN) issuance to one per responsible party per day.
-This limitation is applicable to all requests for EINs whether online or by phone, fax or mail.
+This limitation is applicable to all requests for EINs whether online or by fax or mail.
 We apologize for any inconvenience this may cause.